 Fast forward twenty or so years.
 After an unsuccessful stint at The Evergreen State College in Olympia, Washington, I moved back to my beloved hometown of Oakland, worked at Doctor Comics and Mister Games, joined a noise band called The Limbic System, and cut off my purple dredlocks.
 After college I worked at Viz Comics, went to grad school to study poetry, and started teaching writing.
 In 1997, when I was sullenly pushing cash register buttons at Black Oak Books, I met a nice guy who plays drums.
 We’ve been together ever since.
 After several years in adjunct limbo my part time job in the College Writing Programs at UC Berkeley became full time, and I’m now a Lecturer with a capital L.That basically means I don’t have tenure.

 In 2002, some friends and I who had worked together on an independent feminist magazine called Fabula somehow got the idea that we’d like to try putting out a magazine again after Fabula imploded, and Kitchen Sink Magazine was born.
-That ran for five years, during which I wrote an assload of articles, edited various sections, and only yelled at an intern once.
+That ran for five years.
 In 2007, after sending it into approximately 200 poetry book competitions, my book Telegraph won something called the Transcontinental Poetry Prize from Pavement Saw Press.
 The same year, Kitchen Sink got screwed by its distributor and ceased to exist.
 And I signed a contract to write a nonfiction book about indie culture that later got titled Slanted and Enchanted.
 While I was promoting that book, I started writing another book (I hate sleep).
 It’s called Radical Reinvention, and it came out in the summer of 2012.

 Today I live in Oakland, continue to teach writing at UC Berkeley, contribute articles to lots of places. and tend to find myself reading six books at the same time.
 I only update my blog sporadically, but I do enjoy hearing from the occasional reader and doing readings and events now and then.
 I am a little bit of a recluse, but apparently that adds to the mystique.